Aayush795/IMDB-EDA/README.md

 # IMDB-EDA
-Well commented Exploratory Data Analysis with visualizations for the IMDB movies dataset
+Well commented Jupyter Notebook for Exploratory Data Analysis with visualizations for the IMDB movies dataset